Annual Ground Rent.

 AGR is also known as Land Value Tax.
 We use ‘Annual Ground Rent’ to better describe its benign and highly progressive characteristics (as described by Adam Smith).
 Unlike other ‘taxes’ AGR does not raise revenue from (and thus reduce) any productive work or enterprise.
 It is the stream of value generated by all of us working together.

-The performance of AGR is described by Professor Roger Sandilands in this infographic in which the empty part of the glass to the left represents Scotland’s unfulfilled economic potential and the cream on top of the milk the surplus of society.
+The performance of AGR is described by Roger Sandilands, Emeritus Professor of Economics at Strathclyde, in this infographic in which the empty part of the glass to the left represents Scotland’s unfulfilled economic potential and the cream on top of the milk the economic surplus of society.